llctrautmann/Obsidian/000 Concepts/Inner Products.md

 > > Therefore any inner product space is also a normed space (and hence also a metric space)
 >
 >
+# Footnotes

+[^1]: So its a function: with two inputs and one scalar output.